Disability learning at home

 Teaching and learning from home

-Schools should prepare instructional learning activities that can be provided in the most appropriate form to meet the student’s needs.
+Schools should prepare instructional learning activities that can be provided in the most appropriate form to meet the student’s learning needs.
 It may be through online access (or in hard copy) including individual program resource packs, or a combination of both digital and hard copy resources.
-As much as possible, the learning activities should continue to be in line with the student’s personalised learning and support plan and with any existing program that is in use in the classroom, including resources to support the learning, textbooks, digital content, workbooks, quizzes, and scanned or printed worksheets.
+As much as possible, the learning activities should continue to be in line with any existing program that is in use in the classroom, including resources to support the learning, textbooks, digital content, workbooks, quizzes, assistive technology and scanned or printed worksheets.

 Provide or support instructional learning activities through: